 What is a cross-sectional study?

 A cross-sectional study is also known as a prevalence or transverse study.
-It’s a tool that allows researchers to collect data across a pre-defined subset or sample population at a single point in time.
+It lets researchers collect data across a pre-defined subset or sample population at a single point in time.
 The information is typically about many individuals with multiple variables, such as gender and age.
-Although researchers get to analyze these variables, they do not manipulate them.
+Researchers analyze these variables but don’t manipulate them.

 This study type is commonly used in clinical research, business-related studies, and population studies.